 What is Observability?
 An Overview

 Observability is rapidly becoming a cornerstone in IT and cloud computing, enabling professionals to gain deeper insights into their systems.
 This guide offers an introduction to observability, shedding light on its importance and how it differs from traditional monitoring methods.
 We introduce the core concepts of observability, its practical applications, and its benefits for NetOps, DevOps, and SRE roles.
-Read on to explore how observability can be a game-changer in ensuring system efficiency and reliability.
+Read on to explore how observability can improve system efficiency and reliability.

 What is Observability?